qiaoen17/tp/docs/UserGuide.md

 Format: `unmarkq INDEX`

-* Marks the question at the specified INDEX as unimportant.
+* Marks the question at the specified `INDEX` as unimportant.
-* The index refers to the index number shown in the displayed question list.
+* The `INDEX` refers to the index number shown in the displayed question list.

 Example: